Aftermath of World War II

 As a consequence of the war, the Allies created the United Nations, an organization for international cooperation and diplomacy, similar to the League of Nations.
 Members of the United Nations agreed to outlaw wars of aggression in an attempt to avoid a third world war.
 The devastated great powers of Western Europe formed the European Coal and Steel Community, which later evolved into the European Economic Community and ultimately into the current European Union.
-This effort primarily began as an attempt to avoid another war between Germany and France by economic cooperation and integration, and a common market for important natural resources.
+This effort primarily began as an attempt to avoid another war between Germany and France through economic cooperation and integration, and a common market for important natural resources.

-The end of the war opened the way for decolonization from the great powers.
-Independence was granted to India (from the United Kingdom), Indonesia (from the Netherlands), the Philippines (from the US) and a number of Arab nations, from specific mandates which had been granted to great powers from League of Nations Mandates.
-Independence for the nations of Sub-Saharan Africa came later.
+The end of the war opened the way for decolonization, as independence was granted to India and Pakistan (from the United Kingdom), Vietnam, Laos, Cambodia, French India and Vanuatu (from France), Indonesia (from the Netherlands), the Philippines (from the U.S.), and several Arab nations from specific Mandates granted to European states by the defunct League of Nations.
+The State of Israel was also established following the disestablishment of the British-ruled Mandatory Palestine and the 1948 Palestine War.
+Nations in Sub-Saharan Africa achieved independence in the 1950s to 1970s.

-The aftermath of World War II saw the rise of communist influence in East Asia, with the People's Republic of China, as the Chinese Communist Party emerged victorious from the Chinese Civil War in 1949.
+The aftermath of World War II saw the rise of communist influence in East and Southeast Asia.
+The People's Republic of China was founded after the Chinese Communist Party emerged victorious from the Chinese Civil War in 1949, and the First Indochina War was fought between the Viet Minh government and France after the Japanese retreat.
+The Korean War led to the division of the Korean Peninsula between the communist North and the Western-aligned South.